CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 [**Sample Storage Table**](#Table)

 ## Purpose:
 Proper coral processing and the storage of biological fractionates are important for downstream analysis as they pertain to physiological and -omic responses of corals to their environment, whether natural or artificially manipulated.
-This protocol will use the currently supported methods for collecting and storing several coral fractionates (e.g. protein, carbohydrates, DNA, RNA, chlorophyll, biomass slurry, and symbionts).
+This protocol will use the currently supported methods for collecting and storing several coral fractionates (e.g. protein, DNA, RNA, etc.).

 ### Materials:
 1. 50mL Falcon tubes with airbrushed tissue